AdelKS/LinuxGamingGuide/README.md

 ```shell
 gsettings set org.gnome.mutter experimental-features '["dma-buf-screen-sharing"]'
 ```
-That will enable `zero-copy` capture (I am not sure what happens with games in that matter), which noticeably reduces the added input lag added by the game capture for streaming.
-This features is only available on `obs-studio` version `27.0` onwards, which is still in beta.
-It can be installed via `flatpak`
+That will enable window capturing through the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf).
+Which enables `OBS` to work on Wayland but also not add as much input lag is with its `Xcomposite` backed.
+This feature can only be used by `obs-studio` version `27.0` onwards.
+If your distro doesn't provide that version, it can be installed via `flatpak`
 ```shell
 flatpak install --user https://flathub.org/beta-repo/appstream/com.obsproject.Studio.flatpakref
 ```
-Then it can be run with an environment variable, `OBS_USE_EGL=1`:
+On Gnome under X11, you need to run OBS with an extra environment variable, `OBS_USE_EGL=1`:
 ```shell
 OBS_USE_EGL=1 com.obsproject.Studio
 ```